scopyleft/webfive-pyjs/tulip-angular/README.md

 `Flask` (Python3.3) is serving both http and websocket handlers using `Tulip` and `websockets` (Python3.3) rendered using `AngularJS` (JavaScript).

+All Python3.3 dependencies have been put directly in the repo for simplicity and lack of knowledge regarding Python3's packaging/virtualenv (+cutting edge versions of flask/jinja2/werkzeug).

 ## Usage

 Launch both